juji-io/site/blog/user-centric-best-practices-of-conversational-ai-design.md

 In Juji Studio, designers can easily configure a chatbot to detect and acknowledge user sentiment in a controlled, custom way (Image 2.6), demonstrating AI empathy.

 ## B﻿est Practice Design Tips to Ensure Transparency

+One of the guidelines to ensure transparency is that a chatbot should be upfront about its purpose and capabilities to set clear expectations and build trust with its users.

+Juji Studio supports a conversational AI designer to do so in two ways:

+* First, when a conversational AI designer instructs Juji to generate an AI chatbot, they will be asked to explicitly state the following information: the organization that the chatbot is created for, the target audience of the chatbot, and the purpose of the chatbot (Image 3.1).
+Given this information, Juji automatically generates an AI chatbot including its "Welcome" message (Image 3.2).
+As displayed in Image 3.2, the generated "Welcome" message, which the chatbot uses to start a conversation with a user, clearly explains the chatbot’s purpose and capabilities, setting the user's expectations.
+* Second, experienced conversational AI designers can either craft their own welcome messages or customize the AI-generated message (Image 3.3) to further enforce the AI design best practice of being transparent about the AI's purpose and capabilities.

+Another guideline to ensure transparency is to keep users informed on what the chatbot can do.
+This is especially important for proactive chatbots, which are designed to actively guide users to achieve their goals.
+Here we discuss three scenarios:

+* **Suggest Starter Topics to Jump Start User-AI Chat**\
+  When a user meets with a chatbot for the first time, the user might not know what the chatbot can do.
+It's a good practice for conversational AI designers to teach the chatbot to suggest a hand-picked set of initial/popular topics (Image 3.4).
+Even better, the starter topics can be dynamically selected based on certain criteria, e.g., suggesting the most popular topics or the newest topics that the chatbot just learned (Image 3.5).
+Just like the road signs on a map, these starter topics enable users to start their exploration.
+* **Suggest Relevant Topics to Enable Users to Learn More**\
+  When a user asks a question and a chatbot answers, it is often the case that the user may want to know more about relevant topics.
+It would be helpful for a proactive AI chatbot to present a few relevant topics after answering the user's question.
+This enables the user to learn more (Image 3.6).
+In the case where a user's inquiry is vague and ambiguous, a proactive AI chatbot can suggest relevant topics for the user to clarify their intention (Image 3.7).
+This approach beats asking a user to rephrase their requests BLINDLY without guidance.
+* **Suggest Related Topics to Enable Users to Learn More Deeply**\
+  Sometimes, a topic may be complex, involving several sub-topics.
+In such a case, a proactive AI chatbot could better guide a user to drill down on the specific information more effectively by eliciting additional user input to better understand their needs and then recommend related topics accordingly (Image 3.8).

+All the three best practices mentioned above are already built into Juji Studio and configurable by conversational AI designers, who can then instill more transparency into their AI chatbots.